molily/molily.de/_posts/2017-12-21-robust-javascript.md

 Assume there is one HTML document embedding another HTML document in an iframe.
 A script in the iframe document calls a function in the parent document, passing an array of numbers: `parent.reportFigures([ 63, 843, 13 ])`.

 The function `reportFigures` now wants to check if the argument is an array.
 Typically, `value instanceof Array` would be a good fit.
-But in this scenario, it is a *foreign* array that does not inherit from `Array.prototype` in the parent window. `value instanceof Array` would return `false` – a false negative.
+But in this scenario, it is a *foreign* array that does not inherit from `Array.prototype` in the parent window. `value instanceof Array` would return `false`&thinsp;—&thinsp;a false negative.

 The standard way to solve this particular problem is to use a type check function provided by ECMAScript: [Array.isArray()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/isArray).
 Unfortunately, equivalents for other types like Date and RegExp do not exist.